 Lastly, the CleanEnergy Act required the Commission to report on the total amount of the District's electricity sales that were exempt from the changes to the RPS compliance fees, pursuant to the RPS Expansion Act of 2016.
-The following table shows the total amount of exempt sales and the percentage with respect to totals sales:
+However, 2021 was the last compliance year eligible for the grandfathering provision, so all sales were subject to the current RPS requirements for 2022.